feddah/Udacity-data-scientist-nano-degree-/Projects/Convolutional Neural Networks Dog identification app/readme.md

 ## To run this code on your local computer, you need to download the following:

 - Dog dataset.
 Unzip the folder and place it in the repo, at location path/to/dog-project/dogImages.
 - Human dataset.
+Unzip the folder and place it in the repo, at location path/to/dog-project/lfw. these two files can be found in udacity nano degree data scientist final project
+- Human dataset.
 Unzip the folder and place it in the repo, at location path/to/dog-project/lfw.
-If you are using a Windows machine, you are encouraged to use 7zip to extract the folder.
 - VGG-16 bottleneck features for the dog dataset.
-Place it in the repo, at location path/to/dog-project/bottleneck_features.
-- ResNet50 bottleneck features for the dog dataset.
 Place it in the repo, at location path/to/dog-project/bottleneck_features.
 - Inception bottleneck features for the dog dataset.
 Place it in the repo, at location path/to/dog-project/bottleneck_features.

 ## This project requires python libraries installed: